Beware of Cryptocurrency Romance Scams: The Perils of Online Deception

 The financial repercussions of these scams are staggering.
 The Federal Bureau of Investigation reports that losses from crypto-related fraud reached approximately $5.6 billion in 2023, marking a startling 45% increase from the previous year.
 Investment scams alone accounted for a significant 71% of these losses, with romance scams taking center stage as the most common variant.

-See also Foundation Robotics Labs - The Rise and Fall of a Startup
+See also The Rise and Fall of Nium: A Financial Technology Startup's Rollercoaster Journey

 Kim Casci-Palangio, who heads the romance scam recovery group at the Cybercrime Support Network, shares that victims are likely to lose an average of nearly $178,000 each due to these deceptive practices.
 Such exorbitant figures underline the extreme danger lurking behind what may initially appear as digital courtship.